astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 - BugFix: Connections, Pools, and Variables in `airflow_settings.yaml` not built into image via Astronomer CLI if Airflow 2.0 image (*Resolved in CLI v0.23.3*)
 - BugFix: Houston API does not pull latest available Airflow patch on deploy (e.g. Airflow `2.0.0-1` if Airflow `2.0.0-2` is available)
-- BugFix: A SysAdmin Service Account created via the Houston API does not have right to see all Workspaces and can only be seen by a SysAdmin user in the Workspace(s) they're a part of.
 - BugFix: Workspace Service Account suddenly only available as a Deployment Service account (Error: `Insufficient Permissions`)
-- BugFix: The Houston DB migration pod stuck in interactive mode on upgrade to Astronomer v0.23
-- BugFix: Upgrade from Airflow 2.0.0 to Airflow 2.0.1 via the Astronomer CLI fails

 ### v0.23.9